MANAGE YOUR FEELINGS

 Some of the things we might be worried about are; friends and family, how we look, money problems, relationships, sexuality and health.

-Managing feelings during the coronavirus outbreak
+Managing feelings after the coronavirus outbreak

 Things to try to help our mental health and wellbeing